centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ## Centreon MAP release notes

+### 20.04.3

+* Filter on the full name of the maps and geoviews on the homepage
+* Fix on media access from centreon map server

 ### 20.04.2

 * You can now define how to round values displayed on metric links in standard views